jbmortalla/jbmortalla/README.md

 <code>4th Year Information Technology Student</code> <br>

 🧑‍🎓 Studied <a href="" rel="nofollow">Information Technology</a> at University of Cebu - Banilad Campus<br>
-🤓 Eager to learn and contribute
+🤓 Eager to learn and contribute <br>
 🔭 Currently looking for a company to OJT<br>

 ## 🌐 Socials: